 The father then (allegedly) assisted or overlooked the disposing of the body in a shallow grave in the backyard.
 After burying the victim, the trio hatched an escape plan by orchestrating a missing person alert for Shonette Dover.
 While the teen might have been tagging along in the whole plot, the murderer, Shaquawn Alleyne, seemed to have had it all worked out.
 After the murder, he posted several missing persons alert on Facebook appealing to the public to help him find his lost girlfriend.
 He went on video via a local news channel appealing to all Guyanese to help him search, knowing very well that he had buried her in his backyard.
 His pretense was astronomical.

 In the early morning hours of Friday, April 30, the teen led detectives to the spot where the partially decomposed body of 20 year old Shonette Dover was unearthed four feet underground in a sitting position.
 The decayed corpse was taken to the Linden Hospital where it was pronounced dead.
 Family members were called in to help identify the victim.
 The family said they are confident that the body is that of the missing girl.
-DNA samples which were sent for testing subsequently confirmed that the decaying corpse was that Shonette Dover.
+DNA samples which were sent for testing subsequently confirmed that the decaying corpse was that of Shonette Dover.
 Police shortly afterward issued a wanted bulletin for Shaquawn Alleyne who was nowhere to be found.

-The teen said that the young man threatened her and warned her of the dangers of confession.
+Further, the teen said that the young man threatened her and warned her of the dangers of confession.
 Many people are speculating that the sister was part and parcel of the crime.
 The truth is, we can never be sure unless the young girl confesses, something that can be accomplished not through harsh interrogation techniques but through psychological counseling.